 May-October: Sunday and holidays (1 May, 2 June, 15 August, 1 November).

-Open for tourists and groups (min.
+Open by appointment for tourists and groups (min.
 6 people).

 Guided tours in english and french by appointment.